 - Lack of advanced reporting

-Why we chose Freshsales
+Why I like Freshsales

 Frehsales offers an intuitive interface and streamlined onboarding process compared to competitors like HubSpot and Zoho CRM.
 Freshsales consistently excels in interface design and usability, offering an easily navigable, visually clean dashboard, scoring 100 for both ease of use and interface design.
 This lowers the learning curve significantly for new users, while @mentions in notes and AI-driven sales battle cards streamline collaboration, which is a step ahead of Zoho CRM’s more complex customization tools.

-In contrast to Salesforce’s often overwhelming setup, Freshsales offers more customizability (scoring 100) with simplified automation and a user-friendly customization process for sales pipelines, contacts, and reports.
+In contrast to Salesforce’s often overwhelming setup, Freshsales offers more customizability with simplified automation and a user-friendly customization process for sales pipelines, contacts, and reports.
 For businesses prioritizing smooth integration and ease of management, Freshsales’ recent LinkedIn Marketing Forms integration and upgraded contact data import functionality enhance lead management without overwhelming technicalities.